Skeyanast/DigitalTwins/README.md

 # Practice 2.
-Creating a 3D scene
+Programmatic modification of objects